Articles of Association (AOA): Definition, Purpose, Components, Objectives & More

 However, for unlimited companies registered under such acts, alterations may also be made to regulations concerning the distribution of capital regardless of any regulations contained in the memorandum.

-Legal effects of Articles of Association
+Legal effects of Articles of Association:

-Articles of association gives certain legal effects on the company, its members, and outsiders.
+Articles of association gives certain legal effects on the company, its members and outsiders.
 These are:

 1. The members are bound to the company:

-The articles and the memorandum of association create the contract between the members and the company.
+The articles and the memorandum of association create the contract among the members and the company.
 The individual members are bound to follow the original articles and those that are altered from time to time as held in the case of Malleson v.
 National Insurance Co.

 2. Members can sue the company: